rancher/fleet-docs/docs/cluster-registration.md

 case you will probably want to specify **cluster labels** upon registration.
 Or you can have the agent register to a predefined cluster in the Fleet manager, in which case you will need a **client ID**.
 The former approach is typically the easiest.

-## Install Agent For a New Cluster
+### Install Agent For a New Cluster

 The Fleet agent is installed as a Helm chart.
 Following are explanations how to determine and set its parameters.

-First, follow the [cluster registration token page](./cluster-tokens.md) to obtain the `values.yaml` which contains the registration token to authenticate against the Fleet cluster.
+First, follow the [cluster registration token instructions](#create-cluster-registration-tokens) to obtain the `values.yaml` which contains the registration token to authenticate against the Fleet cluster.

 Second, optionally you can define labels that will assigned to the newly created cluster upon registration.
 After